samkos/decimate/docs/install.rst

 https://github.com/KAUST-KSL/decimate, but its latest production and development branch can be found at https://github.com/samkos/decimate

-most up todate documentation about *Decimate* can be browsed at http://decimate.readthedocs.io.
+The most recent documentation about *Decimate* can be browsed at http://decimate.readthedocs.io.